 “Okay, let’s start with the bones.
 Rory, point out the cannon bone.”

 “It’s also called the third metacarpus,” Katie added.

 “Rory, are you flipping me off?”
 Katie asked when she noticed he was making ‘the bird’ with his right hand, turning it back and forth, looking at it as though for the first time.

 “The bone that makes this finger evolved into the cannon bone,” he marveled.
 “And the splint bones are short versions of our index finger and ring finger.
 Did you know that?”

 “Sort of, but not with the epiphany you’ve reached,” Katie teased.
 “Go on.”

 “Okay, horses have lost their thumbs and their pinkies.
 They walk on an enlarged middle finger, which is now called the cannon bone.
 The ring and index fingers have diminished in size and simply hang on either side of the cannon bone as splint bones, and the hoof is an enlarged fingernail that entirely surrounds the last bone on the end of that finger.”

 They liked his analogy and helped him improve on it, pointing out the correspondences between their hand and the equine limb.

 “The fetlock is our knuckle, the cannon bone runs from the knuckle to the wrist, and our wrist is the same as the horse’s knee,” Katie realized.

 The equine leg is made up of the same hand bones we have.
 Here is a human hand pointing down.
-The thumb (on the right) is made of the three bones called P1, P2, and and P3.
-This 1,2,3 pattern repeats along each finger.
+Horses have lost P1 and P5, while P2 and P4 have shrunk and become splint bones.